Get to Know Grains: Why You Need Them, and What to Look For

 • Many whole grains are good sources of dietary fiber, which we all need.
 Most refined grains contain little or no fiber.

 • Dietary fiber can help improve blood cholesterol levels and lower your risk of heart disease, stroke, obesity and even type 2 diabetes.
-Fiber for the win!

-Here are some common whole grain foods:
+Here are some whole-grain foods:

 • Brown rice